Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified four projects that could impact the region: Adria Village Figtree, Wollongong Health Precinct Strategy, Kenny Street Mixed-Use Tower, and Wollongong Hospital ED Short Stay Units.
-These are key projects likely to be most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified four projects potentially impacting the area: Adria Village Figtree, Wollongong Health Precinct Strategy, Kenny Street Mixed-Use Tower, and Wollongong Hospital ED Short Stay Units.
+The following details these key projects in order of relevance.

 Professional plan users can use the search below to filter and access additional projects.